Tsuyuhikari つゆひかり

 History

-Breed in 1970 at the Shizuoka Prefecture Tea Experiment Station with Shizu 7132 as the mother and Asatsuyu as the father.
-This strain, named 70-30-302 in particular, was selected individually again in 1979.
-Then again, in the Nutritional Comparison Test from 1982.
+Breed in 1970 at the Shizuoka Prefectural Tea Experiment Station[1] with Shizu-7132 as the mother and Asatsuyu as the father.
+This resulting strain, named 70-30-302 in particular, was selected individually again in 1979.
+Then again, in its Nutritional Comparison Test from 1982.
 Tests from 1991 to determine cultivar variety promotion, tested for productivity and characteristics, and regional adaptability until 1997.
+It was highly regarded even before registration.

-It was named Tsuyuhikari in 2000.
-The name inherits part of the meaning from one of its parents, Asatsuyu あさつゆ, regarded for its superior quality.
-The latter meaning of the name is light.
+It was named Tsuyuhikari in 2000, when it began the registration process, although it wouldn’t be officially registered until the 17th of March 2003 under the Seeds and Seedlings registry with registration number 11103.
+Its name inherits partially the meaning from one of its parents, Asatsuyu, regarded for its superior quality.
+Tsuyu means dew, and Hikari means light.
 Meaning it will bring a new light to the tea industry.

-According to the data of 2001, Yabukita represented 77% of the cultivated tea area in Japan and 91% of the Prefecture of Shizuoka 静岡.
-Using data from a recent study from March 2023, in 2015, there were 80 ha of Tsuyuhikari in the Prefecture with 165 ha as of 2022, an increase still far from the 16.473 ha of cultivated Yabukita in 2015 (92.5% of the Prefecture).
-Yabukita has steadily decreased to 12.319 ha in 2022, 89.3% of the Prefecture.
+According to the data from 2001, Yabukita represented 77% of the cultivated tea area in Japan and 91% of Shizuoka Prefecture.
 An interesting data point is that the decrease in Yabukita does not correspond to an increase in the other cultivars.
 Tsuyuhikari is the only cultivar whose cultivation area has increased considerably.
-Most others have remained approximately the same, only Okumidori (おくみどり) and notably, Zairai (在来種) have increased their ha from 86 to 105 and from 156 to 185, respectively.
-The total cultivated area has been considerably reduced in the past years from 20.800ha in 2001 to 17.801 in 2015 and 13,800 in 2022, approximately 25% loss in 20 years.
+Most others have remained approximately the same, only Okumidori and, notably, Zairai have increased their ha from 86 to 105 and from 156 to 185, respectively.
+This happened in a context where the total cultivated area has been considerably reduced in the past years from 20.800 ha in 2001 to 17.801 ha in 2015 and 13,800 ha in 2022, approximately 25% loss in 20 years.

 Omaezaki, Tsuyuhikari City